pluspingya/mystock/README.md

 The application persist state across web page refreshes.
 However, there's no database implemented.

 ## To install
-Make sure you have 'node.js' and 'npm' installed.
+Make sure you have `node.js` and `npm` installed.

-Extract a zip file or clone this repository, and use the terminal to enter the project folder using following commands
+Extract a zip file or clone [this repository](https://github.com/pluspingya/mystock), and use the terminal to enter a project folder using following commands
 ```
 cd ./mystock
 npm install